richardcom/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: You must delete Addressbook’s storage file located at `/data/addressbook.json` before running it!
-Not doing so will cause Addressbook to default to an empty language book!
+Not doing so will cause Addressbook to default to an empty intellibrary!

 </div>